pbalykov/game-2048/README.md

-# game-2048
-Game 2048.
+#Game-2048

-The game was created for the linux terminal.
-Control letters or W-up
+Terminal game 2048.
+The game will earn current on the Linux terminal.
-S-down
-A-left
-D-right
-Q-exit.
-The rendering is in render.c and the shift is in change.c.
+After installing and unpacking the archive, the files must be assembled using make, the program is run using make run (clean binaries also have make clean) or ./Game\_2048.
+Controls W/w-up A/a-left S/s-down D/d-right q-exit.
+The game is written in c.